Black Bauhinia flag

 The Black Bauhinia flag (黑洋紫荊旗 (hak1 joeng4 zi2 ging1 kei4)) is a variant of the flag of Hong Kong with a black background and (in most versions) a modified bauhinia flower.
 The flag gained popularity during the 2019–2020 Hong Kong protests and is often displayed by pro-democracy protesters.

 Design

-There are five variants of the design: the basic design, which simply swaps out the red background for black; a variant of the black flag that omits the stars in the petals that symbolize the People's Republic of China; two variants where a few petals are withered; and a fifth variant of the withered flag where the petals are also bloodstained.
+There are five variants of the design: the basic design, which simply swaps out the red background for black; a variant of the black flag that omits the stars in the petals that symbolize the People's Republic of China; two variants where a few petals are withered; and a fifth variant of the withered flag where the petals are also bloodstained, the bloodstained petals symbolises violence and police brutality.